The Top 5 Benefits of Online Piano Lessons for Homeschool Families

 Of course, it’s normal for kids to feel unmotivated at times.
 Try to encourage practice in a way that feels rewarding, not stressful.
 If you’re unsure whether they’re practicing effectively, their teacher can suggest tips and guidance.

-3. Go Beyond the Lessons
+3. Go beyond the lessons

 Piano lessons are just the beginning of your child’s musical journey.
 Encourage them to explore music that excites them, whether it’s a favorite composer or a fun piece they’ve discovered.
 For example, if they’re curious about Beethoven, they can listen to Moonlight Sonata or Symphony No. 5 and learn a bit about his life.